US-China trade dispute weighing on retail sector

 Executives from a wide array of stores from Walmart to Kohl’s said on conference calls with analysts the past few weeks that they remain optimistic about the financial health of the consumer, citing low unemployment and a strong economy.
 But shoppers could balk at paying higher prices on things they don’t need, especially those in the lower income bracket who are sensitive to any cost increases.

 Last week Foot Locker Inc. and more than 170 shoe and retail companies, including Adidas and Nike, sent a letter to President Donald Trump urging him not to double down on new tariffs as the trade dispute with China drags on.
-Foot Locker’s stock, down 6.5% in the week to date, fell slightly in the premarket.
+Foot Locker’s stock, down 6.5% in the week to date, fell about 1.4 percent in afternoon trading.

 The world’s two biggest economies have been locked in a standoff for months over allegations that China deploys predatory tactics — including stealing trade secrets and forcing foreign companies to hand over technology — in a drive to supplant U.S. technological dominance.